 This quote summarises one of the most important reasons for why we should consider animals’ interests.
-It was quoted in Peter Singer’s Animal Liberation (1975), which was the book which pushed the editor of this blog from being a vegetarian into being an animal advocate and activist.
+It was quoted in Peter Singer’s Animal Liberation (1975), which was the book which pushed the author of this blog from being a vegetarian into being an animal advocate.

 About the blog:

-3) A repository of resources for Effective Animal Advocacy community building
+- A repository of resources for Effective Animal Advocacy community building.

-The term “Effective Animal Advocacy” (sometimes abbreviated to EAA) is used to describe this intersection of the animal rights/welfare/advocacy movements and the Effective Altruism movement (sometimes abbreviated to EA).
-If Effective Altruism is about working out how we can use our resources to help others the most and do the most good that we can, Effective Animal Advocacy is about targeting these ideas towards helping animals the most.
+The term “effective animal advocacy” (sometimes abbreviated to EAA) is used to describe the intersection of the animal rights/welfare/advocacy movements and the effective altruism movement (sometimes abbreviated to EA).
+If effective altruism is about working out how we can use our resources to help others the most and do the most good that we can, effective animal advocacy is about targeting these ideas towards helping animals the most.
 You can join in discussion about EAA here!

-The term “animal advocate” is used to refer to anyone who takes action to reduce animal suffering, be it in a full-time, professional capacity, through volunteering and activism, or simply through speaking up for animals regularly.
+The term “animal advocate” is used to refer to anyone who takes action to reduce animal suffering, be it in a full-time, professional capacity, through volunteering and activism, or through donations.